How to Edge a Lawn

 Cutting the Edge

 Place the half-moon edger on your marked line with the flat side facing the lawn.
 Push down firmly with your foot, driving the blade about 7-8cm into the soil.
-Work along the line in overlapping cuts, keeping the blade vertical throughout.
+Work along the line in small overlapping cuts rather than trying to slice long sections at once.

 The soil you cut away creates a small trench or drop between the lawn and border.
 This is intentional and helps define the edge visually while preventing grass from creeping back into beds.
 A drop of 5-7cm is ideal.